 The summary on the number of indirect supplier mills supplying PK to Kernel Crushing Plants (KCPs) from which we derive CPKO used at Unitata is tabulated below:

-For further details of our third party indirect supplier mills please click
+For further details of our third party indirect supplier mills to KCP, please click

 The percentage of traceability for Unitata is summarized in the chart below:

 The traceability for overall combined volume sourced at Unitata for CPO, CPKO and refined products (from external refineries) is tabulated below:

 The percentage of derivatives sourced from intermediary traders/refiners is tabulated below:

 Downstream Operations – UniFuji